pcraig3/taxgpt/md/about.md

 ### Contact

 If you spot an error, want to make a suggestion, or just want to give me a virtual high-five, please reach out to me at [paul@pcraig3.ca](mailto:paul@pcraig3.ca).
-I will aim get back to you within 2 days if you message online, or 8 weeks if you send me a paper letter.

 I am kind of a one-person team over here, so there are definitely some rough edges.